Equilibrium and Nonequilibrium Quantum Correlations Between Two Accelerated Detectors: NONEQUILIBRIUM QUANTUM CORRELATIONS BETWEEN TWO DIFFERENTLY ACCELERATED DETECTORS

-The quantum mutual information and quantum discord behave non-monotonously in time and show the recurrent behavior.
-At fixed proper time, the quantum mutual information and quantum discord can be enhanced by the coupling difference which characterizes the nonequilibirumness through the degree of the detailed balance breaking in a large coupling difference range.
+The quantum mutual information and quantum discord behave nonmonotonically in time and exhibit recurrent behavior.
+At fixed proper time, the quantum mutual information and quantum discord can be enhanced by the coupling difference in a large coupling-difference range.
 Eventually, the quantum mutual information and quantum discord can be reduced as the coupling difference becomes large.
-These behaviors lead to a wide coupling difference zone for the detectors to harvest the quantum correlation from the nonequilibrium scenario.
-The similar behaviors were also observed in Ref~\cite{ref32} for the quantum correlations between the two qubits (stationary detectors) in the nonequilibrium environments as the result of the competition between the coherence and the population.
-At fixed proper time, we also observe that the mutual information (discord) from the accelerated detectors is enhanced faster and becomes larger than that from the stationary detectors in a thermal bath.
-This seems to imply that accelerated nonequilibriumness is more efficient for enhancing the mutual information (discord) than the stationary counterpart.
+These behaviors lead to a wide coupling-difference zone for the detectors to harvest the quantum correlation from the nonequilibrium scenario.
+Similar behaviors were also observed in Ref.~\citenum{ref32} for the quantum correlations between two qubits (stationary detectors) in nonequilibrium environments as the result of the competition between coherence and population.

-The enhancement of the quantum correlations is apparent from the higher coupling difference or the nonequilibriumness under the higher local accelerations (or equivalently effective local space time curvature).
-Here we give a rational for the enhancement of the quantum correlations through the nonequilibriumness.
-The nonequilibriumness creates the net energy flow to the system much like a voltage can generate the electric current.
-Since the flow is global in state space, the enhanced flow from the nonequilibriumness can therefore increase the global correlations.
+The enhancement of the quantum correlations is apparent from the higher coupling difference or nonequilibrium nature under the higher local accelerations, and here we rationalize that enhancement through the nonequilibrium nature.
+The latter creates a net energy flow to the system, much like a voltage generates an electric current.
+Because the flow is global in state space, the enhanced flow from the nonequilibrium nature can increase the global correlations~\cite{Ref32,Ref33}.